Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones

 \subsection{Cryptography on Android smartphones}

 We focus our investigation on Android smartphones due to the transparency and openness of the Android ecosystem and its wide deployment.
-We emphasize that this openness does not imply less security compared to other platforms. \silvan{}{Propose more motivation: Much rather, this allows us to openly discuss and publish our findings without NDA limitations and hence encourages independent, reproducible security research.} The Android Keystore~\cite{android_keystore} is the default provider for cryptography on Android smartphones.
-For compatibility and the support for algorithms not included in the Android Keystore provider, most phones also have alternative providers such as OpenSSL, Bouncy Castle\footnote{\url{https://www.bouncycastle.org/}}, and others.
-The Android Keystore is the only possibility to use a \ac{tee} or StrongBox, the latter being Android's term for a \ac{se}, i.e., dedicated tamper-resistant hardware.
+We emphasize that this openness does not imply less security compared to other platforms.
+The Android Keystore~\cite{android_keystore} is the default provider for cryptography on Android smartphones.
+For compatibility and the support for algorithms not included in the Android Keystore, most phones also have alternative providers such as OpenSSL or Bouncy Castle\footnote{\url{https://www.bouncycastle.org/}}.
+The Android Keystore is the only possibility to use a \ac{tee} or StrongBox, the latter being Android's term for an \ac{se}, i.e., dedicated tamper-resistant hardware.